-I decided that since Mia has just become a big sister, I would help her to create a memory box full of things we did before Lottie was born and how she became a sibling.
+I decided that I would help Mia to create a memory box full of things we did before her little sister Lottie was born and how she became a sibling.
 We were sent a box full of craft things to decorate our box with and record our memories; from tubes of glitter to pretty stickers, sticky letters to stamps.
-There was everything we needed to create the perfect box of little family’s memories.
+There was everything we needed to create the perfect box of little family memories.

 Mia wanted to draw some pictures showing the important things that were happening in our family at that time, so she drew a picture showing her trips with daddy to the park and the very first time she met Lottie and held her!

 We also decided to add into the box itself, some mementos of days out we have been on and enjoyed together.
 Mia really enjoyed creating and decorating this box and we will still have lots of fun adding to it now!
 It’s lovely to think that she has got something she can treasure for the future and look back on when she’s a bit older.